jasonmichels/history-service/README.md

 ### Todo's
  - Potentially implement alternative configuration loading
+ - Update docker compose file to use mongodb linking

 ### License
 This code is maintained by Jason Michels and open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)